Lower Canada Rebellion: Organizing for armed conflict

 Papineau continued to push for reform.
 He petitioned the British government, but in March 1837 the administration of Lord Melbourne rejected all of Papineau's requests.
-After the Russel Resolutions were announced, the Patriotes used their newspapers to organize popular gatherings, with the purpose of informing people about their positions.
-For example, they encouraged people to boycott British produce and illegally import goods from the United States.
-The gatherings took place all around Lower Canada, and thousands participated.
+After the Russell Resolutions were announced, the Patriotes used their newspapers to organize popular gatherings to inform people about their positions.
+They encouraged people to boycott British produce and illegally import goods from the United States.
+The gatherings took place all over Lower Canada, and thousands participated.
 Papineau attended most gatherings in the summer of 1837, to ensure that people would pressure the government only by political measures, such as the boycott of British produce.

 Governor Gosford tried to forbid those gatherings but they were attended even by those loyal to him.
 At the end of the summer, many of Gosford's local representatives quit, in a show of support for the Patriotes.
 Gosford hired loyal people and tried to gain the Patriotes' trust by appointing seven French-Canadian members to the Legislative Assembly.
 In September and October 1837, a group of more radical Patriotes tried to intimidate the colonial government by going out into the street and rioting near the homes of certain loyalists.
 At the end of October, the largest of the Patriotes' gatherings took place in Saint-Charles, led by Wolfred Nelson.
 It lasted for two days and formed La Confédération des Six-Comtés.

 Papineau organized protests and assemblies and eventually approved formation of the paramilitary Société des Fils de la Liberté during the assemblée des six-comtés.
-In his last speech before the armed conflict, Papineau said that it is not the time to fight yet.
-He thought that there were still political actions that could be taken to avoid fighting.
+In his last speech before the armed conflict, Papineau said that it was not yet time to fight.
+He thought that political actions could still avoid fighting.
 Wolfred Nelson made a speech immediately afterwards, saying that he disagreed with Papineau and thought that it was time to fight.
 After the Assemblée des Six-Comtés, the Patriotes were divided between supporters of Papineau and supporters of Nelson.
 On the other side, the supporters of the Russell Resolutions called a Constitutional Association led by Peter McGill and John Molson, and held gatherings around the province calling for government troops to return order to the colony.

-On November 6, 1837, Les Fils de la Liberté were holding a meeting in Montreal, when the Doric Club began fighting with them.
-That caused violence and vandalism everywhere in the city of Montreal.
-Arrest warrants were then issued for those responsible for the fight, which they considered to be the leaders of the Assemblée des Six-Comtés.
+On November 6, 1837, Les Fils de la Liberté were holding a meeting in Montreal, when the Doric Club began fighting with them and violence and vandalism broke out everywhere in the city of Montreal.
+Arrest warrants were issued for those responsible for the leaders of the Assemblée des Six-Comtés.
 The first armed conflict occurred in 1837 when the 26 members of the Patriotes who had been charged with illegal activities chose to resist their arrest by the authorities under the direction of John Colborne.
 Arrest warrants against Papineau and other assembly members were issued.
 They left Montréal and hid in the countryside.
 Papineau escaped to the United States, and other rebels organized in the countryside.